 Below are some common questions regarding academics at Harrison College.
 If you are looking for program-specific information, admissions or financial aid, you may want to visit our FAQs page to find the right question forum for you.

-From a Medical Assisting Associate of Applied Science Degree to a Criminal Justice Bachelor of Science Degree, we offer a wide range of schools and programs for you.
+From an Information Technology Associate of Applied Science Degree to a RN-BSN Bachelor of Science Degree, we offer a wide range of schools and programs for you.
 We currently have six different schools and two ancillary programs available.
 Visit the schools and program pages below to learn more.